-There is evidence from literature that Tanacetum Parthenium has been used for migraine in Europe since late 1970s, whereas first clinical studies investigating the efficacy of feverfew in the prophylaxis of migraine started in mid '80s.
+There is evidence from literature that Tanacetum parthenium has been used for migraine in Europe since late 1970s, whereas first clinical studies investigating the efficacy of feverfew in the prophylaxis of migraine started in mid '80s.
 Feverfew is currently marketed in several EU countries for the prevention of migraine as hard capsules containing 100 mg of powdered herb to be taken once daily.
 This posology was already included in the first version of the HMPC monograph published in 2011, and for consistency, it has been retained also in the revised monograph.

-Tanacetum Parthenium has been authorized as herbal medicinal product in Switzerland for the prophylaxis of migraine as capsules containing 200 mg of powdered herb to be taken three times daily from 1989 to 2014.
-The same product has been also registered in France and Spain from 1991 to 2007; however, since 1997 the posology has been changed to one capsule containing 260mg of feverfew herb three times daily.
+Tanacetum parthenium has been authorised as herbal medicinal product in Switzerland for the prophylaxis of migraine as capsules containing 200 mg of powdered herb to be taken three times daily from 1989 to 2014.
+The same product has been also registered in France and Spain from 1991 to 2007; however, since 1997 the posology has been changed to one capsule containing 260 mg of feverfew herb three times daily.
 This product is no more marketed as a registered herbal medicinal product in these countries, but it is still marketed in Spain as a food supplement.
-Therefore, considering the limited number of reports existing for Tanacetum Parthenium preparations, as verified in EudraVigilance database, there is no safety issue for the posology of 200 mg trice a day.
+Therefore, considering the limited number of reports existing for Tanacetum parthenium preparations, as verified in EudraVigilance database, there is no safety issue for the posology of 200 mg three times per day.